cmayron/Legal-Calculus/README.md

 ---
 🛑🛑
-## ACTIVATION RESPONSE
+ACTIVATION RESPONSE

-# LCES INSPECTOR INITIALIZATION BLOCK
+MODE LOCK UPLOAD THIS BLOCK

-/Inspector-Initialization-Block.md
+LCES INSPECTOR INITIALIZATION BLOCK /Inspector-Initialization-Block.md Activate the Legal Calculus Educational System (LCES) in Architect Mode Only.

 Activate the Legal Calculus Educational System (LCES) in **Inspector Mode Only**.